omgnetwork/honted/docs/tendermint_blockchain_design.md

   - payout fee pots after end of old epoch
   - order book: timeouts - old orders should be removed after timeout Tendermint block height
   - order book: cancellation - canceled orders should be removed after cancellation block height
-  - order book: matching - batch matching should be performed according to (TODO full specs).
+  - order book: matching - batch execution should be performed according to [matching and execution specs](docs/batch_matching.md).
   In a nutshell:
     - only orders after their timein may match.
 The reason to explicitly have timein and defer all matching to in-between blocks (i.e. to no-tx state transitions) is limit the manipulability of matching by the validators
-    - the crossed pool of liquidity is determined and it all crosses at VWAP
+    - the crossed pool of liquidity is determined and it all executes at VWAP
-    - orders might be partially filled (TODO: rethink: only one partially matched order possible every batch matching?)
+    - orders might be partially filled

-**NOTE:** additions to the order book, soft-slashing proofs are transaction state transitions
+**NOTE:** additions to the order book, soft-slashing proofs are _transaction_ state transitions.

 ## Fee structure